-On the East Coast of Canada, Terra Nova emissions increased from 0.56 million tonnes CO2e in 2016 to 0.63 million tonnes CO2e in 2017.
-The intensity increased over the 2014-2016 average from 0.256 to 0.344 tonnes of CO2e per m3 of oil equivalent.
-These increases were due to reduced production and extended maintenance on the facility’s vapour recovery unit.
-Terra Nova is the only East Coast Canada asset Suncor operates.
+On the East Coast of Canada, Terra Nova emissions decreased 2% to 0.6 million tonnes CO2e in 2018.
+While the 2018 emissions intensity decreased 5% to 0.340 tonnes of CO2e per m3 of oil equivalent, it is above the 2015-2017 average due to natural production declines.
+Terra Nova is the only East Coast Canada asset that Suncor operates.
 Other international and offshore production interests are joint ventures and not within our direct operational control.

 Renewables and biofuels

-Suncor closed the sale of our share of the Ripley wind farm in Ontario in mid-2017.
-Suncor is currently involved in four operational wind power facilities with a generating capacity of 111 megawatts (MW), enough to power about 52,000 Canadian homes.
+Suncor is currently a partner in four operational wind power facilities with a generating capacity of 111 megawatts (MW), enough to power about 52,000 Canadian homes.
 Performance data is reported for operated wind farms only and is not adjusted to reflect ownership share.
-In 2017, our Adelaide wind farm in Ontario produced more than 76,000 MW.
+In 2018, our Adelaide wind farm in Ontario, a Suncor and Aamjiwnaang First Nation joint-venture, produced more than 100,850 MWh.

-We’ve been blending ethanol in our retail fuels since 1992.
-We opened the St. Clair ethanol plant in Mooretown, Ontario in 2006.
-In 2011, we doubled the plant’s production capacity to 400 million litres of corn-based ethanol annually.
-It is the single largest ethanol production plant in Canada.
-Absolute emissions were 0.164 million tonnes CO2 and emissions intensity was 0.657 tonnes CO2e per m3 oil equivalent.
+We’ve been blending ethanol in our retail fuels since 1992 and Suncor’s St. Clair ethanol plant is the single largest ethanol production facility in Canada.
+There were no notable changes in plant performance in 2018.
+Absolute emissions were 0.162 million tonnes CO2 and emissions intensity was 0.656 tonnes CO2e per m3 oil equivalent.

 1 All GHG performance values reflect Suncor-operated facilities only and represent 100% of the direct and indirect emissions at these facilities.
 Data is not broken down by working interest and does not include non-operated facilities.